ayiemba/MpesaLib/README.md

 using MpesaLib.Interfaces; //gives you the interfaces for use in DI using MpesaLib.Models; //gives the DTOs for each client
 ```
-* Inject Mpesa API Clients in DI Container; For asp.net core core this can be done in Startup.cs.
+* Add Mpesa API Clients in DI Container; For asp.net core core this can be done in Startup.cs.
-** *Note that there are about 10 mpesa api clients.
-Only register or new up the ones you need in your code.
+There are about 10 mpesa api clients.
+Only register and use the specific ones you need in your code.
+If you can abstract them behind a helper method the better for you especially if you dont want to litter Startup.cs with too many services.AddHttpClient<>();

 ```c#
     //Add AuthClient - gets you accesstokens (This is manadatory)